rishavrajjain/EasyFlight/README.md

 ## Inspiration

-- By personal experience in India,waiting in Queues has been a very big problem and having a complete digital experience was always a expectation
+- Our personal experience in India,waiting in Queues has been a very big problem and having a complete digital experience was always a expectation
 - For connecting and interchanging flight,Baggage has always been an issue.Keep tracking of the Baggage status would be amazing.
 - Many Indians (Generally above the age of 45) have been facing issues due to difference in Languages and no support in their native language.